-Overview
+Database Tables Overview

-Each RDR is routed to the appropriate adapter-the JDBC Adapter or the Topper/Aggregator (TA) Adapter-converted, and read into a database table row.
+Each RDR is routed to the appropriate adapter-the JDBC Adapter or the Topper/Aggregator (TA) Adapter-converted, and written into a database table row.
 There is a separate table for each RDR type, with a column designated for each RDR field.